Maxalt and generic rizatriptan 10mg tablets and orodispersible tablets for migraine relief available to buy online from Dr Fox.Start order

 Use one 10mg Maxalt Melt or 10mg rizatriptan orodispersible tablet as soon as the headache phase of the migraine begins.

 Carefully remove the tablet from its blister pack with clean, dry hands and place it on your tongue.
 Leave it to dissolve in the saliva and swallow.
 There is no need to take a drink with it.
+If you have a very dry mouth then taking a drink of water before the tablet may help it to dissolve more easily.
 The tablets are absorbed more quickly if taken on an empty stomach but can still be taken after food.

 The headache should improve within 30 minutes.
 If it hasn't resolved after 2 hours, do not take another tablet.
 However if it comes back, then you can take another Maxalt Melt or orodispersible tablet within 24 hours.
-The maximum is two doses (2 x 10mg) at least two hours apart in 24 hours.
+The maximum in 24 hours is two doses (2 x 10mg) at least two hours apart.

-Migraines usually improve after a few hours lying down in a darkened room.
+Migraines will often improve after a few hours lying down in a darkened room.

 Simple painkillers, such as ibuprofen and aspirin, may be effective.